 The tool to use is a “time inventory sheet”.
 Nothing too sophisticated – there is no time for that.

 On the left side of a sheet of paper, make a column and list items you spend (or invest) your time such as: phone calls, meetings, reports, planning, sales calls, email, social media, etc. Remember to include idle time, personal calls, interruptions, waiting, travel time, etc.

 Make columns representing 15-minute increments across the top of the page, i.e. 7:00 a.m., 7:15 a.m., 7:30 a.m., etc.

 For one week, keep track of where your time goes by checking the appropriate box representing your dominant activity for each 15-minute increment.
 Take 15 or 30 minutes and study the worksheets.
 Be prepared, the results will amaze you.

-Although your results may be different, some of the most common time wasters identified by the time inventory process are: attempting too much, interruptions, incomplete tasks (start/stop), lack of priorities, disorganization, poor communication, socializing, and unproductive meetings.
+Although your results may be different, some of the most common time wasters identified by the time inventory process are: attempting too much, interruptions, incomplete tasks (start/stop), lack of priorities, disorganization, socializing (including social media), and unproductive meetings.

 Based on these findings, here are some strategies to help you manage your time better.

 First thing in the morning or the night before, make a list of tasks, assign each a priority and estimate how long each will take to complete.
 Be flexible and expect the unexpected by scheduling no more than 70% or 80% of your day.

 Choose the five most important tasks and begin your day by tackling No.1, then No.2, and so on.
 You may still go through the day and only get two or three projects done, but they will be the most important ones.
 What a feeling!